The World's Largest Modern & Contemporary Prints & Editions Platform

 Standing Embrace by StikStanding Embrace © Stik 2009

-One of the first large-scale canvases that Stik made, Standing Embrace was purchased from the street artist in 2009 and kept in the same private collection until 2020, when it was offered at Christie’s Post-War and Contemporary Art Day Sale in London on 13 February 2020.
+One of the first large-scale canvases that Stik made, Standing Embrace was purchased from the street artist in 2009 and kept in the same private collection until 2020, when it was offered at Christie’s Post-War and Contemporary Art Day Sale in London in February 2020.
 The work soared past its £70,000 high estimate to achieve £156,250, over twice the expected amount.

 “My work has a broad appeal because it’s very friendly,” Stik once explained.
 His stick people are “shorthand for emotions.
 They reflect how I feel."